weswark/esphome-modular-lvgl-buttons/README.md

 ### `ESP32-4848s040` 4.0" 480px * 480px Smart Screen

-This is a really great little screen.
-I have a basic config and also a full featured one. guition-esp32-s3-4848s040-display_modular.yaml has a boot screen, a system for dimming the backligh at night and some basic buttons for controlling local and Home Assistant devices.
+This is a really great little screen.  guition-esp32-s3-4848s040-display_modular.yaml has a boot screen, a system for dimming the backligh at night and some basic buttons for controlling local and Home Assistant devices.